- Plan your visit

-This alert and agile hunter, with its companionable social network, promises a fascinating encounter.
+This alert and agile hunter, with its companionable social networks, promises a fascinating encounter.

-The African Wild Dog has many aliases, including the ‘Hunting Dog’ and ‘Cape Hunting Dog’ and is also known as the ‘Painted Dog’, due to the unique patterns along their body.
+The African Wild Dog has many alternate names, including the ‘Hunting Dog’ and ‘Cape Hunting Dog’ and is also known as the ‘Painted Dog’, due to the unique patterns along their body.
 Their scientific name, Lycaon pictus, is Latin, meaning painted wolf.

 The African Wild Dog is not closely related to other canids such as the jackal, wolf or domestic dog.
 They are not scavengers; rather they are voracious, relentless hunters with an acute sense of smell.

 Preferring to use sight to hunt prey, their menu frequently includes small and medium antelope, warthog, zebra and ostrich.
 African Wild Dogs are endurance runners, able to pursue prey for many kilometres until eventually the target is overcome with exhaustion and wrestled to the ground.

 To increase speed and agility, African Wild Dogs run on their toes.
 The four toes on each foot have strong, non-retractable claws that increase grip and allow for quick turns.

 The African Wild Dog possesses large bowl-shaped ears and a long tasselled tail with a white tip.
 Both ears and tail are used to communicate to other pack members from long distances, such as when they are hunting.

 At no stage of their life do African Wild Dogs choose to live alone.
 They live as a pack, which is highly organised and tightly knit, making them one of the most social of all mammals.